Deruago/CR/README.md

 # CR: Compile-Time Reflection for C++17

-CR is a library which offers various meta functions which enable compile time reflection in C++17.
+CR is a library which offers various meta functions which enable true compile time reflection in C++17.

 ## Supported Functionality

 - Datastructure Generation
 - Multiple Inheritance of Datastructures
 - Naming of Members
-- Member Function Generation (While loops function, however, they automatically return upon a false condition)
+- Member Function Generation

 ## Planned Functionality